 There were no issues finding vegan food in Lisbon and we also found a lot of traditional ‘veganized’ dishes to eat (which is surprising and good because Portuguese cuisine is known to be extremely heavy on animal products).
 There’s a lot to cover on vegan in Lisbon, so I’m going to give you the best dine out spots based on these categories:

-Almost all the places mentioned here are vegan – that’s the great thing about Lisbon – plenty of complete plant based restaurants.
-There are a dozen more that I can’t cover in this blog (I try to fit in only the best not-to-miss ones).
 We found that a lot of the vegan restaurants are upscale and pricey but there are a few affordable ones too.
-We ate all our meals out in the 5 days we were in town, so I won’t be covering grocery shopping in detail – I’m sure you can find plenty of vegan products at the Celeiro stores or any Bio Mercado.
+In the 5 days we were in town, we ate all our meals out, so I won’t be covering grocery shopping in detail – I’m sure you can find plenty of vegan products at the Celeiro stores or a Bio Mercado.

 Things to do and where to stay in Lisbon requires another blog post altogether, which I will share on this blog as soon as it’s done!